darwintantuco/notes/src/content/javascript/object.md

 #### Pass by reference

-All objects including functions are pass by reference
+- all objects including functions are pass by reference

 ```javascript
 const a = { greeting: 'hello' }